-If this unit generates an interrupt, the processor asserts the pin PMUIRQ.
-You can route this pin to an external interrupt controller for prioritization and masking.
+If this unit generates an interrupt, the processor asserts the PMUIRQ signal.
+You can route this signal to an external interrupt controller for prioritization and masking.

 The absolute counts recorded might vary because of pipeline effects.
 This has negligible effect except in cases where the counters are enabled for a very short time.